Peritoneal inclusion cyst

-Peritoneal inclusion cyst (PIC) (also known as a peritoneal pseudocyst and benign cystic mesothelioma) is a type of cyst-like structure that appears in relation to the peritoneum and results from a non-neoplastic reactive mesothelial proliferation.
+Peritoneal inclusion cysts, also known as peritoneal pseudocysts, are a type of cyst-like structure that appears in relation to the peritoneal surfaces and results from a non-neoplastic reactive mesothelial proliferation.

 Most patients with peritoneal inclusion cysts present with pelvic pain or a pelvic mass.
 About 10% are discovered incidentally.

-They are usually caused by accumulation of ovarian fluid that is contained by a peritoneal adhesion.
+They are usually caused by the accumulation of ovarian fluid that is contained by a peritoneal adhesion.
 The development of a peritoneal inclusion cyst depends on the presence of an active ovary and peritoneal adhesions.
 The normal peritoneum absorbs fluid easily.
 However, the absorptive capacity of the peritoneum is greatly diminished in the presence of mechanical injury, inflammation and peritoneal adhesions.

-They typically appear as cystic masses with septations or loculated fluid collections within the pelvis
+They typically appear as cystic masses with septations or loculated fluid collections within the pelvis.

-- large, ovoid or irregular, anechoic cyst is considered characteristic 1, but septations are not uncommon
+large, ovoid or irregular, anechoic cyst is considered characteristic 1, but septations are not uncommon

 size can vary from small localized collections up to large cystic masses which occupy the entire pelvis and lower abdomen

-- invagination of the surrounding structures into the cyst
+invagination of the surrounding structures into the cyst

-- lack of a discrete limiting wall
+lack of a discrete limiting wall

-- no mural nodularity
+no mural nodularity

 minimal internal debris